Admitting now

 A realistic timeline

-Opioid addiction treatment programmes typically run 60 to 120 days residential.
+Opioid addiction treatment programmes typically run 3 to 6 months residential.
 Detox is 7–14 days; therapy phase is 6–10 weeks; family integration runs throughout.
-Post-discharge buprenorphine maintenance and 12-month aftercare continue the clinical arc.
+Post-discharge continuing support and continued aftercare continue the clinical arc.

 08 — Questions families ask